-allpay’s Prepaid card solution can be live and operational within two weeks of receiving instruction for emergency cases.
+allpay’s Prepaid card solution can be live and operational within eight to nine weeks of receiving instruction, however for emergency cases this can be reduced.

-Over the past 12 months, three-quarters of consumers have either used, purchased, or received Prepaid cards according to the FinTech Times.
+In a Fintech Connect article dated November 28th 2022*, three-quarters of UK consumers have either used, purchased, or received Prepaid cards.
 The rise in popularity, particularly in younger generations, suggests that consumer habits are changing, and people are looking for more control and flexibility over their money during the cost-of-living crisis.

 Since 2009, allpay Limited have pioneered the use of Prepaid cards across the public sector, delivering disbursement solutions to government, local authorities, housing associations and charities.
 Its Prepaid solutions range from benefit disbursements to emergency payments, enabling more inclusivity for different scenarios and needs of customers and clients.